-Supervisor Scott moved to continue the item to the Board of Supervisors' Meeting of January 19, 2021.
-Chair Bronson offered a friendly amendment that the continuation date be February 2, 2021 to allow the new Board additional time to explore the item.
-Supervisor Scott accepted the amendment to the motion.
-Chair Bronson then seconded the motion.
+It was moved by Supervisor Scott to continue this item to the Board of Supervisors' Meeting of January 19, 2021.

+Chair Bronson seconded the motion and offered a friendly amendment that the continuation date be February 2, 2021, to allow the new Board members additional time to examine the item.

+Supervisor Scott accepted the friendly amendment to the motion.
 No vote was taken at this time.

-Supervisor Grijalva requested information, comments and suggestions from Administration to provide the Board with additional options to consider.
+Supervisor Grijalva requested that additional information, comments and suggestions be provided by Administration for the Board's consideration.

-Supervisor Heinz asked for additional background information on what prompted the proposed amendments.
+Supervisor Heinz asked that background information be provided with regards to the proposed amendments and what prompted those changes.